jswank-lfm/lexingtonfriends.org/site/content/index.md

 # Welcome!

 <div class="notice">
 As of Sunday, June 13 we will be meeting in person for worship.
-We will still be supporting virtual participation: [contact us](/contact) for connection information.
+We will still be supporting virtual participation: <a href="/contact">contact us</a> for connection details.
 </div>

 Lexington Friends Meeting is an [unprogrammed](/worship) Quaker meeting.
 Our